 Rudolph Flesch outraged the Educational Establishment in 1955 with his book Why Johnny Can’t Read.
 In it he exposed the scandalous failure of the “look say” method of reading instruction introduced in the 1930s by proponents of “progressive education.”

-The book provoked quite a stir at the time, but six decades later, we are being told that 40-70% of US school children reach the fourth grade without mastering the vital skill of reading.
+The book provoked quite a stir at the time, but nearly seven decades later, we are being told that 40-70% of US school children reach the fourth grade without mastering the vital skill of reading.

 If automobile or refrigerator manufacturers were to discover that a process they were using was turning out defective machines, I think they might be expected to find a solution to the problem in less than half a century.
 Yet professional educators entrusted with the intellectual development of millions of young human beings have been unable in the course of sixty-two years to figure out how to teach children to read as well as English-speaking children of earlier generations.